Commercial Electric Rates – Natural Gas Index

 Electricity Heat Rate

 A heat rate product is a relatively simple concept.
-For each calendar month, the electricity price is calculated based on a published natural gas index price and a conversion factor (heat rate) specified in the electric service contract.
+The electricity price is calculated based on a published natural gas index price and a conversion factor (heat rate) specified in the electric service contract.
 The electricity rate varies each month in a transparent manner with the only variable being the price of natural gas.
-This approach differs from most residential variable pricing plans where the pricing mechanism is proprietary and not disclosed to the customer.
-Before contracting for a heat rate product, a commercial customer should understand the mechanics and risks associated with this product structure.
+This approach differs from most residential variable pricing plans.
+This is where the pricing mechanism is proprietary and not disclosed to the customer.
+Before contracting for a heat rate product, a commercial customer should understand the mechanics and risks associated with this structure.

 Natural Gas Price Index